-- Formed a City-Wide Community Engagement Council. - Implemented online application process and background checks for all volunteers. - > Collaborated with military to bring Servicing Our Schools event to Norfolk Public Schools. - Coordinated partnership activities and events with community organizations, businesses, and schools. - Established Community Partner "Thank You" social media campaign. - ➤ Established School-to-School attendance challenge social media campaign in collaboration with student support services. - Won National School Public Relations Association "Award of Excellence" for NPS Now Newsletter (Category: Electronic Newsletter-External Audience) Monthly newsletter is published in English and Spanish. - Won Chesapeake Chapter of the National School Public Relations Association Award of Merit for Faith-Based Partnerships.
-(Category: Print Brochure). - Coordinated Sherwood Forest Elementary School event to provide free eye exams and glasses for students in need. - > Revamped division website, www.npsk12.com, as well as all sites for individual schools. - > Launched JustFOIA portal for public records management. - Surpassed 21,000 followers on Facebook.
+- > Formed a City-Wide Community Engagement Council. - > Implemented online application process and background checks for all volunteers. - > Collaborated with military to bring Servicing Our Schools event to Norfolk Public Schools. - > Coordinated partnership activities and events with community organizations, businesses, and schools. - Established Community Partner "Thank You" social media campaign. - Established School-to-School attendance challenge social media campaign in collaboration with student support services. - Won National School Public Relations Association "Award of Excellence" for NPS Now Newsletter (Category: Electronic Newsletter-External Audience) Monthly newsletter is published in English and Spanish. - Won Chesapeake Chapter of the National School Public Relations Association Award of Merit for Faith-Based Partnerships.
+(Category: Print Brochure). - Coordinated Sherwood Forest Elementary School event to provide free eye exams, glasses for students in need. - > Overhauled division website, www.npsk12.com, as well as all sites for individual schools. - > Launched public records management portal, JustFOIA. - Surpassed 21,000 followers on Facebook. - Continued the strategic implementation of the Human Resources recruitment process through scheduling inperson opportunities.
+The department attended/scheduled more than 30 internal and external recruitment fairs, including events in Georgia, Pennsylvania, North Carolina, and Ohio. - Implemented several teacher signing bonuses including for those who had been student teachers or returned from another division to teach with NPS.
+A stipend was also implemented for experienced teachers who mentor and guide student teachers through the obligations of their teacher preparation program. - Launched Student Online Registration (Synergy OLR).
+OLR gives parents the ability to complete all forms for the registration process as part of Synergy, creating greater efficiency and accuracy. - Conducted a Frontline Asset Management (FAM) inventory system rollout for technology accountability and reporting and implemented a process to inventory tech devices and provide data when needed.
+Inventory teams were created to support and maintain schools' technology inventory. - > Expanded use of iDashboard systems to display information on our website. - Administered state growth assessments and provided training to central administration leadership, principals, and teachers regarding use of the data for instruction. - > Installed water-bottle filling stations in all schools. - > Installed HVAC replacement units in multiple schools. - Moved forward on both Booker T. Washington High School Vision for the Future feasibility study and Maury High School Renovation or Replacement study. - > Converted former Fairlawn Elementary site into the new home of Easton Preschool at Fairlawn. - Eliminated aging equipment in the Print Shop and upgraded with five new computers to support the Print Shop well into this decade. - Integrated more than 200 in-person tutors into classrooms in partnership with University Instructors to support learning needs across the division. - Continued a partnership for live, online virtual tutoring that is available 24 hours a day, 7 days a week.